exosite/masters16/lab3.md

 To change this we'll need to remove all the code that handles the LEDs and buttons and replace it with code that handles talking I2C to the [BME280](https://www.bosch-sensortec.com/bst/products/all_products/bme280) temperature/pressure/humidity sensor and SPI to the controller for the OLED display.

 > Note: If you get stuck at any point during this tutorial, you can run `git diff origin/click_shield_demo {filename}` to compare your current file to what we're going for.
 For example, to compare your app.c file to my final app.c, run `git diff origin/click_shield_demo firmware/src/app.c` from the `er_vfp_microchip_harmony` folder.
-If you can't or don't want to use git, the output of the full project diff is available [here](../files/lab3_changes.patch).
+If you can't or don't want to use git, the output of the full project diff is on the class [website](http://exosite.github.io/masters16/).

 ## Let's Go